Call To Die

 Thursday, July 13, 2006

-Joel Olsteen's strange science, strange theology
+Joel Osteen's strange science, strange theology

 (Image from The Sacred Sandwich website.)

-Recently, my uncle, Dr. Alan Branch, Vice President for Student Development at MidWestern Baptist Theological Seminary, has written an article on Joel Osteen titled, Joel Olsteen's strange science, strange theology.
+Recently, my uncle, Dr. Alan Branch, Vice President for Student Development at MidWestern Baptist Theological Seminary, has written an article on Joel Osteen titled, Joel Osteen's strange science, strange theology.
 As an entirely unbiased critic (well, maybe not quite...)
 I can assure everyone that this article is well worth the read, showing another aspect of Osteen's doctrine which tends toward the errors of the "Prosperity Gospel."
 For some time now, Alan has been warning congregations that Osteen's theology consistently tends toward this false interpretation of the Gospel, promoting unbiblical teaching in at least two ways:

 1. Advancing the idea that our words, in and of themselves, have supernatural power.